-Exclusive: Made in Texas: Apple's A5 iPhone chip
+EXCLUSIVE: Made in Texas: Apple's A5 iPhone chip

 But she said the company expanded the Austin factory to include a production line to make logic chips.
 The A5 is one such chip.

-The powerful A5 processor, which uses technology licensed from Britain's ARM Holdings, is designed by Apple in California.
+The powerful A5 processor, which uses technology licensed from Britain's ARM Holdings ARM.L, is designed by Apple in California.

 The A5 chip debuted in Apple's iPad 2 in March and now also powers the new iPhone 4S.
 The 120 square millimeter chip is twice as fast as its predecessor, the A4, which is also made by Samsung, according to reports from teardown firms that have taken Apple's devices apart.